oppahero/qr-code-component/README.md

-# Frontend Mentor - QR code component solution
+# QR code component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is my solution to the QR code component challenge on Frontend Mentor

 ## Table of contents